ITensor/website/docs/classes/decomp.md

      $$
      <span>&nbsp;</span>

   * "Minm" &mdash; integer m.
-At least m singular values will be kept, even if they fall below the cutoff.
+At least m singular values will be kept, even if the cutoff criterion would discard more.

   * "Truncate" &mdash; if set to `false`, no truncation occurs.
 Otherwise truncation parameters ("Cutoff", "Maxm", "Minm") will be used to perform a truncation of singular values.